Lily Greenberg Call: Activism and career

 In 2014, Greenberg Call covered events leading up to and during Operation Protective Edge as part of the Jewish United Fund's "Write on For Israel" journalism and advocacy program.
 Following the experience, she spent a year in Israel on the Young Judaea gap year program, which included educational courses and volunteer work.
 In April 2015, she organized a conference on gender equity that brought together students from 23 high schools in the San Diego area.
 The event covered issues like pay equity, human trafficking, and sexual assault on college campuses.
 Participants also had the opportunity to learn about current legislation and to advocate with local politicians.

 In 2016, Greenberg Call worked for Hillary Clinton's presidential campaign.
 From 2017 to 2019, she served as the president of Bears for Israel, the American Israel Public Affairs Committee (AIPAC) affiliate group at U.C.
 Berkeley.
 In 2018, she was involved with the Member Engagement department of the Democratic Congressional Campaign Committee (DCCC) and the Advocacy and Government Relations department of Amnesty International USA.
 In 2019, she worked for Kamala Harris's presidential campaign.
 During the 2020 US election cycle, she was a field organizer for the Biden-Harris campaign in Arizona and Iowa.

 From 2021 to 2022, Greenberg Call worked as a paralegal for Terris, Pravlik, and Millan LLP, a public interest litigation firm, assisting attorneys in civil rights and environmental cases.
-In 2022, she publicly cut ties with AIPAC and criticized the organization for its unconditional support for the Israeli government.
+In 2022, she publicly cut ties with AIPAC and criticized the organization for what she called its unconditional support for the Israeli government.

 In February 2023, the United States Department of the Interior announced Greenberg Call as a political appointee, serving as Special Assistant to the Chief of Staff.
 Her responsibilities included supporting the Chief of Staff in strategic planning and coordination of departmental initiatives.

+Resignation from Biden administration

-On May 15, 2024, Greenberg Call resigned from her position; she was the first Jewish political appointee to do so.
-She chose to resign on May 15, highlighting Nakba Day, which commemorates the mass displacement of Palestinians in 1948 that preceded the formation of the state of Israel.
-Her resignation letter criticized President Joe Biden's administration's support for Israel's actions in Gaza during the Gaza war, accusing him of exploiting Jewish people to defend U.S. policy.
-Call also condemned the administration's stance, stating "I can no longer in good conscience continue to represent this administration amidst President Biden's disastrous, continued support for Israel's genocide in Gaza."
+On May 15, 2024, Greenberg Call resigned from her position in protest of President Joe Biden's support for Israel in the Gaza war.
+She was the first Jewish political appointee to do so.
+Greenberg Call chose to resign on May 15 to highlight Nakba Day, which commemorates the mass displacement of Palestinians in 1948 that preceded the formation of the state of Israel.
+Her resignation letter criticized the Biden administration's support for Israel's actions in Gaza during the Gaza war, accusing him of exploiting Jewish people to defend U.S. policy.
+Call further condemned the administration's stance, stating "I can no longer in good conscience continue to represent this administration amidst President Biden's disastrous, continued support for Israel's genocide in Gaza."